gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 ==== Human Risk Analysis

+Firstly, while the AI-driven analysis mentions identifying vulnerabilities and leveraging threat intelligence, it does not address the importance of internal/external threats while managing changes or trying to respond to tracked communications.
+Also, the processes for receiving/analyzing/responding vulnerability disclosures should be defined prior to the acquisition of the assets.
+Another aspect not touched by the AI is the Improvement category, which considers all of the tests/processes and activities affecting everyday operations; these observations should be key in order to create adequate prevention planning.

 == Protect

-=== Identity Management, Authentication, and Access Control (PR.AC)
+=== Identity Management, Authentication, and Access Control (PR.AA)

 ==== AI-Driven Risk Analysis

 Acme must implement robust measures to authenticate users, manage access permissions, and monitor physical access to its facilities and critical assets.
 Safeguards compliant to the following controls is identified:

-- _PR.AC-1_: Acme Healthcare Systems is required to implement strong authentication mechanisms, such as multi-factor authentication (MFA), for all users accessing its systems and patient data.
+- _PR.AA-1_: Acme Healthcare Systems is required to implement strong authentication mechanisms, such as multi-factor authentication (MFA), for all users accessing its systems and patient data.
-- _PR.AC-5_: Define and regularly review access permissions based on the principles of least privilege and separation of duties.
+- _PR.AA-5_: Define and regularly review access permissions based on the principles of least privilege and separation of duties.
-- _PR.AC-6_: Manage and monitor physical access to Acme's facilities and critical assets.
+- _PR.AA-6_: Manage and monitor physical access to Acme's facilities and critical assets.

 ==== Human Risk Analysis

+The AI overall tries to bound the credentials controls and hardware while safely authenticating users, but more fine-grained control should be employed in order to effectively authenticate the users and define precise policies of access.
+In particular, authentication factors should be precisely controlled and monitored, in order to define a global policy and proof-check identity access for each kind of operation.
+Overall, different safeguards are present to generally control the operations overall.

 === Awareness and Training (PR.AT)